-The best part about hub sites is that they are so flexible.
+The best part about hubs is that they are so flexible.
 As your organization changes, your intranet organization can change just as quickly, just by associating or disassociating a site.

-To learn more about planning hub sites, see Planning your SharePoint hub sites.
-To create a hub site, see Create a hub site.
+To learn more about planning hubs, see Planning your SharePoint hubs.
+To create a hub, see Create a hub site.
 To learn more about navigation options and planning, see Planning navigation for modern SharePoint.

 Branding and site design

-Coming soon are multiple options for headers and footers on Communication sites, and options for navigation such as a mega menu.
-Check the Office 365 Roadmap for these and other features that are in development, rolling out, or launched.
-To learn more about branding options, see Branding your SharePoint Online site.
+Coming soon are multiple options for headers and footers on communication sites, and options for navigation such as a mega menu.
+For these and other features that are in development, rolling out, or launched, check the Microsoft 365 Roadmap.
+To learn more about branding options, see Branding your SharePoint site.
 To learn more about planning navigation, see Planning navigation for modern SharePoint.

 Classic site templates and modern site designs

-SharePoint Online handles branding differently for classic site templates like the publishing site.
-Instead of a site template, Communication sites have three out-of-the-box layout designs: Topic and Showcase, and one open layout: Blank.
+SharePoint handles branding differently for classic site templates, like the publishing site.
+Instead of a site template, communication sites have three out-of-the-box layout designs: Topic, Showcase, and one open layout: Blank.

-When you create a Communication site in SharePoint Online, you can start with a blank site or choose one of the other site designs, each of which comes with a default set of web parts.
+When you create a communication site in SharePoint, you can start with a blank site or choose one of the other site designs, each of which comes with a default set of web parts.
 The options available are:

 Topic to share information such as news, events, and other content.
-It includes a Hero web part, to highlight and link to important content; a News web part, to distribute announcements, reports, status, and more; an Events web part based on a calendar list; and a Highlighted content web part to dynamically show documents based on your criteria.
+The home page includes a Hero web part, to highlight and link to important content; a News web part, to distribute announcements, reports, status, and more; an Events web part based on a calendar list; and a Highlighted content web part to dynamically show documents based on your criteria.

 Showcase to use photos or images to showcase a product, team, or event.
-This is a highly visual design that includes a Hero web part with large imagery in a layered structure, and an Image gallery that can be shown in several different layouts, such as a tiled layout or carousel layout.
+This is a highly visual design that includes a Hero web part with large imagery in a layered layout, and an Image gallery that can be displayed in several different layouts, such as a tiled layout or carousel layout.